llmmux/llmmux/README.md

   [![NestJS](https://img.shields.io/badge/NestJS-10.0.0-red.svg)](https://nestjs.com/)
 </div>

-A production-ready LLM multiplexer and proxy that provides an OpenAI-compatible API for vLLM servers with advanced features including function calling transformation and health monitoring.
+A production-ready LLM multiplexer and proxy that provides an OpenAI-compatible API for various LLM backends with advanced features including function calling transformation and health monitoring.

-> **Disclaimer**: This project is an independent LLM multiplexer for vLLM servers and is not affiliated with or endorsed by the vLLM project. vLLM is a trademark of its respective owners.
+> **Disclaimer**: This project is an independent LLM multiplexer and proxy service.
+It is not affiliated with or endorsed by any LLM engine providers.
+All mentioned technologies and trademarks are the property of their respective owners.

 ## 🚀 Features

 - **OpenAI-Compatible API**: Full compatibility with OpenAI's chat completions and models endpoints
+- **Multi-Backend Support**: Support for various OpenAI-compatible LLM engines and providers
 - **Function Calling Support**: Native function calling support (tested with Qwen models) + automatic transformation for GPT-OSS models (work in progress)
 - **Streaming & Non-Streaming**: Supports both real-time streaming and standard responses
 - **Health Monitoring**: Built-in health checks for all backend servers